 There are two types of resource files as given below :

 Local Resources: Local resources are specific to a single web page and are used for providing versions of a web page in different languages.
 These are stored in the App_LocalResources folder.

 Global Resources: Global resources are common for the whole web application and can be accessed by all the web pages.
 These are stored in the App_GlobalResources folder.

-What is Neutral Culture, Culture, and Language?
+What are Neutral Culture, Culture, and Language?

 A neutral culture is a culture that is associated with a language but not with a country or region.
 For example, "en" for English and in for Hindi.
 Culture consists of language and the country or region.
-It is denoted by culture code which contains two lowercase letters denoting the language and two uppercase letters denoting the country or region like as en-US for English in the US, en-GB for UK etc. A language is any spoken language like English (en), Hindi (hi), and German (de) etc.
+It is denoted by culture code which contains two lowercase letters denoting the language and two uppercase letters denoting the country or region like as en-US for English in the US, en-GB for the UK, etc. A language is any spoken language like English (en), Hindi (hi), and German (de), etc.

 What are the differences between GridView and DataGrid?

-The differences between GridView and DataGrid are given below :GridViewDataGridIt was introduced with ASP.NET 2.0It was introduced with ASP.NET 1.0Built-in supports for Paging and Sorting.For sorting, you need to handle SortCommand event and rebind grid required and for paging, you need to handle the PageIndexChanged event and rebind grid requiredBuilt-in supports for Update and Delete operations.Need to write code for implementing Update and Delete operations.Supports auto format or style features.This feature is not supported.Performance is slow as compared to DataGridPerformance is fast as compared to GridView.
+The differences between GridView and DataGrid are given below :GridViewDataGridIt was introduced with ASP.NET 2.0It was introduced with ASP.NET 1.0Built-in supports for Paging and Sorting.For sorting, you need to handle the SortCommand event and rebind grid required and for paging, you need to handle the PageIndexChanged event and rebind grid requiredBuilt-in supports for Update and Delete operations.Need to write code for implementing Update and Delete operations.Supports auto format or style features.This feature is not supported.Performance is slow as compared to DataGridPerformance is fast as compared to GridView.